TDahlmann/canpp/README.md

 # CAN++

 ## Overview
 CAN++ is a free Windows program for receiving and transmitting CAN bus messages (CAN Classic and CAN FD) for using with [SuperCAN](https://github.com/jgressmann/supercan)/[USB_CAN-FD](https://github.com/RudolphRiedel/USB_CAN-FD) or without CAN hardware (virtual bus).
-After import of CAN data base files (*.dbc or *.kcd) CAN signals are shown in symbolic form.
+After import of CAN data base files (*.dbc, *.arxml or *.kcd) CAN signals are shown in symbolic form.
 In addition they can be shown as graphics (wave forms).
 Note: *.kcd data base format is broken currently

 Furthermore CAN simulation is possible by programming CAN behaviour in C++.

-CAN diagnostics:
-- faultmemory
-- measurement data
-- identification
-- import PDX files

 CAN++ can be just started (no installation).